A 6-Module Online, Interactive Workshop

 How Does It Work?

-All teaching sessions are conducted online via live webinar.
-You can log in via phone or Internet.
+All lessons are conducted online via live webinar.
 You’ll see the instructor’s screen to view the presentation…all from your own home or office.

 Have more questions?
 No problem!

-In addition to the eight webinar sessions, you’ll also meet with your instructor for eight Q&A sessions where you can get additional assistance on workshop concepts, deepen your knowledge, and clarify any questions.
+In addition to the six lessons, you’ll also meet with your instructor for six additional Q&A sessions where you can get additional assistance on workshop concepts, deepen your knowledge, and clarify any questions.

 You’ll have access to this site and all the related materials and resources for ONE FULL YEAR.
 That means you can re-watch sessions and ask additional questions again during that 12-month period.